sagemath/sage-archive-2023-02-01/src/doc/en/developer/sage_manuals.rst

   command ``sage --sws2rst -h`` once you have installed beautifulsoup.)

 * In principle, such a file could be added directly to the documentation;
   see :ref:`section-add-file`.
+If you add it to one of the manuals or thematic tutorial list, be sure to edit the ``toctree`` file as well, and put the line ``.. _tutorial-name:`` at the start of your file with the same listing as in the ``index.rst`` file.

   However, you probably want to check whether it looks right first.
 So next we will compile this file to html documentation.

   * Following the instructions of ``sage --sws2rst --sphinxify``, we will open a Sage shell session, where all appropriate Sage